Gabolonhez/Gabolonhez/README.md

 - 💻 Studying front-end development and tecnology tools.
 - 🎓 Undergradute in Information System at Centro Universitário Fundação Santo André.
 - 💼 Working as an IT service desk at Tecnocomp.
+- ✔ Check my projects in the repositories section
 <!--
 - 🖥️ Experience: HTML
  <br>